 If the month-end balance is higher than the balance at the beginning of the month, you have a positive cash flow.
 If it’s less, your cash flow is negative.

-One of the best ways to manage cash flow is to prepare a forecast so that you don’t get surprised when a deficit happens.
-If your forecast shows potential cash flow problems ahead, you can take steps in advance to minimize or eliminate them before they become a crisis.
+One of the best ways to manage cash flow is to prepare a forecast so you’re not surprised when a deficit happens.
+If your forecast shows potential downturns in cash flow, you can take steps to minimize or eliminate them before they become a crisis.

 Let’s say you have a seasonal business, and for a few months, inbound cash flow is strong.
 But during the slow months, cash goes out like a river.
 You can prepare for these negative conditions by building up your cash reserves or making arrangements in advance with a lender for a loan to cover the deficits.

-Keeping up with your cash flow will give you an instant feel for the health of the business.
-Unlike accounting for profits, cash flow balances are unaffected by depreciation methods and entries for accrued expenses or unearned income.
+Keeping up with your cash flow will give you an instant feel for the health of your business.
+Unlike accounting for profits, cash-flow balances are unaffected by depreciation methods and entries for accrued expenses or unearned income.
 You either have more cash in the bank at the end of the month or you don’t.

 The good news is you’re in control of your cash flow.
 You have numerous tools at your disposal to create and maintain a positive cash flow for your business.